DavidHarper414/wp_woocommerce/plugins/woocommerce/README.md

 ### `plugins/woocommerce/client/blocks`

-This directory contains the client for WooCommerce + Gutenberg.
+This directory contains the client for WooCommerce Blocks.

 ```bash
 # Build the Blocks client.